0xnehasingh/Homing/README.md

 Projects are listed on Homing with the corresponding data, like the amount of shares available, the goal amount or investment expected profit.

-When investors decide to buy the tokenized shares of a project, they get an amount of KIP37 NFTs equal to the number of shares they bought.
+When investors decide to buy the tokenized shares of a project, they get an amount of ERC1155 tokens equal to the number of shares they bought.
 These shares represent the ownership of a fraction of the building and can be kept or traded in the open market.

 When the project is completed and the building has been sold, project shares can be redeemed by burning the corresponding NFT and obtaining an amount based on how much profitable was the selling of the construction.